GoogleCloudPlatform/generative-ai/language/sample-apps/chat-flask-cloudrun/README.md

 ## Build and Deploy the application to Cloud Run

 > NOTE: **Before you move forward, ensure that you have followed the instructions in [SETUP.md](../SETUP.md).**
-Additionally, ensure that you have cloned this repository and are currently in the ```chat-flask-cloudrun``` folder for the rest of the commands.
+Additionally, ensure that you have cloned this repository and are currently in the ```chat-flask-cloudrun``` folder.
+This should be your active working directory for the rest of the commands.

 To deploy the Flask Application in [Cloud Run](https://cloud.google.com/run/docs/quickstarts/deploy-container), we need to perform the following steps: